huayingq1996/Reed-College-Ranking/README.md

  </br>

-Unfortunately, due to confidentiality, I can't share the datasets on this repo.
+Unfortunately, due to confidentiality, we can't share the datasets on this repo.
 For more details on the project, **PLEASE READ THE FINAL REPORT IN THE REPO**.